-\ Nothing but the rhythmical arrangement of the passage, which divides every Semibreve into two Roots, permits this departure from the first principles of Harmony, viz. that every radical Base must bear a perfect Fith (Art.
-291,) and that all Melodies belong to the three Chords of the Key (Art.
-305.)
+Nothing but the rhythmical arrangement of the passage, which divides every Semibreve into two Roots, permits this departure from the first principles of Harmony, viz. that every radical Base must bear a perfect Fifth (Art.
+291, p.
+152,) and that all Melodies belong to the three Chords of the Key (Art.
+305, p.
+160.)
 These two Rules are liable to no exceptions, except what arise from the nature of the Sequences and the Licenses.
 Dr. Boyce, in his Air of "Softly rise," has used this Sequence with great effect.
-Shield.
+Shield, p.
+74.

-This may be considered as a simple Sequence of Sixths, with Suspensions of the Sevenths; and, in like manner, the ascending Sequence of Fifth and Sixth may be explained by Anticipation.
+This may also be considered as a simple Sequence of Sixths, with Suspensions of the Seveniths; and, in like manner, the ascending Sequence of Fifth and Sixth may be explained by Anticipation.
 (See Art.
-378.)
-In Mr. Kollmann's Essay, the Sequences are thus erplained.
+378, p.
+198.)
+In Mr. Kollmann's Essay, p.
+49, the Sequences are thus explained.

-430. It is not unusual in the first Inversion of the Sequence of Sevenths (that of the Fifth and Sixth) to leave every other Harmony as a simple Triad, in the following manner:
+430. It is not unusual, in the first Inversion of the Sequence of Sevenths (that of the Fifth and Sixth,) to leave every other Harmony as a simple Triad, in the following manner: